Oye Bhole Oye: Release

+Theatrical

-The film was theatrically released on 16 February 2024.
+Oye Bhole Oye was theatrically released on 16 February 2024.

-Home Media Release
+Home media

-'Oye Bhole Oye' will be available for streaming on Chaupal Ott starting from May 9, 2024.
+The film was made available for streaming on Chaupal starting from 9 May 2024.

 Controversy

 In Jalandhar, Punjab, a complaint under 295-A was registered against the director and lead actor of film.
 Christian community leaders stated that a scene from the film hurt the sentiments of Christian people.
 Later Supreme Court of India grants interim bail to Jagjeet singh Sandhu on charges of insulting religious sentiments by making the movie.

+Sequel

+A sequel, Oye Bhole Oye 2, directed by Jagjeet Sandhu and written by Gurpreet Bhullar, who also wrote the prequel is scheduled for theatrical release on 12 June 2026.